IgniteUI/igniteui-xplat-docs/doc/en/components/grids/tree-grid/overview.md

 We will now enable the row selection and paging features of the tree grid by using the `rowSelection` and the `paging` properties.
 We will also enable the summaries feature on the first column and the filtering, sorting, editing, moving and resizing features for each of our columns.

-Finally, we will enable the toolbar of our tree grid, along with the column hiding, column pinning and exporting features by using the `GridToolbarComponent`, `GridToolbarHidingComponent`, [`IgxGridToolbarPinningComponent`]({environment:angularApiUrl}/classes/igxgridtoolbarpinningcomponent.html) and `GridToolbarExporterComponent` respectively.
+Finally, we will enable the toolbar of our tree grid, along with the column hiding, column pinning and exporting features by using the `GridToolbarComponent`, `GridToolbarHidingComponent`, `GridToolbarPinningComponent` and `GridToolbarExporterComponent` respectively.

 ### Primary and Foreign keys
 When we are using the **primary and foreign keys** option, every data object contains a primary key and a foreign key.
 The primary key is the unique identifier of the current data object and the foreign key is the unique identifier of its parent.
 In this case the `data` property of our tree grid that contains the original data source will be a flat collection.